bessey/bessey.github.io/_posts/2018-08-05-apollo-graphql-prefetching.md

 title: "Pre-fetching Data for Apollo GraphQL Client"
 date: 2018-08-05 13:01
 comments: true
-categories: ruby rails react apollo graphql
+categories:
+  - ruby
+  - rails
+  - react
+  - apollo client
+  - graphql
 ---

-**UPDATE: This post is largely made redundant by my newer post on [how to perform pre-fetching of Apollo GraphQL data _in_ Hypernova, no Ruby necessary](2019-01-02-apollo-graphql-hypernova).**
+**UPDATE: This post has been made redundant by my discovery of a simpler approach.
+Please see: [Server Side Rendering for React + Apollo GraphQL Client](2019-01-02-apollo-graphql-hypernova).**

 In a previous post I talked about how I set up [server side rendering of React components in Rails with Hypernova]({{ site.baseurl }}{% post_url 2018-08-04-rails-webpacker-react-ssr %}).
 One detail I skimmed over in that post was _how_ I got the data dependencies of our React components in Ruby-land.
 We're a React + GraphQL shop (via [Apollo Client](https://github.com/apollographql/apollo-client)), and following GraphQL best practices, our data requirements are [colocated with the components that need the data](https://www.apollographql.com/docs/react/advanced/fragments.html#colocating-fragments), so this is a pretty tough problem.
 At first this seemed unsolvable, but thanks to some amazing tooling from the Apollo team, it can be done with surprising ease, and best of all no code duplication.